The conformal cosmological potential: Cosmic No-Hair Theorem in Quadratic Gravity

-In contrast to a true cosmological constant, the cosmological term in our case eventually vanishes.
-Therefore, it is not certain that the universe has enough time to isotropize during the evolution of the scalar field.
-We show that in our case the vacuum energy is not exhausted before the universe is completely isotropized.
-Suppose that at the beginning of inflation the universe is on the flat plateau of the potential.
-It is evident that the time $t_{f}-t_{i}$ defined above, is smaller in the absence of damping than the corresponding time in the presence of damping.
-In the absence of damping the time $t_{f}-t_{i}$ can be easily calculated because equation (\ref{emsf}) can be integrated by elementary methods when $K=0.$ Taking for example the value $\phi_{f}$ to be such that $V\left( \phi_{f}\right) \simeq\eta V_{\infty}$ one finds that $t_{f}-t_{i}$ is more than $65$ times the time $1/\sqrt {V_{\infty}}$ of isotropization.
-The presence of damping increases the time interval $t_{f}-t_{i}$, thus producing more inflation.
-It follows that the period of the effective regime of inflation is sufficient for the complete isotropization of the universe.
+Since in our present case the cosmological term vanishes asymptotically, the universe may not have enough time to isotropize during the scalar field evolution.
+However, we can show that the vacuum energy is not completely exhausted before the universe isotropizes.
+If at the beginning of inflation the universe is on the flat plateau of the potential, then the time $t_{f}-t_{i}$ is smaller in the absence of damping than in its presence.
+In the former, $t_{f}-t_{i}$ is more than $65$ times the time $1/\sqrt {V_{\infty}}$ of isotropization, if one takes $\phi_{f}$ to be such that $V\left( \phi_{f}\right) \simeq\eta V_{\infty}$.
+On the other hand, damping will increase the interval $t_{f}-t_{i}$, thus giving more inflation sufficient for complete isotropization, QED.

-We conclude with some comments about our proof as compared to the proof in the paper by Maeda \cite{ma88} for Bianchi-type models except IX in vacuum.
-In that case $^{\left( 3\right) }R\leq0$ and $\rho=p=0.$ Moreover, as long as inflation continues, $V$ remains less than $V_{\infty}.$ Hence Wald's method is directly applicable and equations (\ref{ooco5}) and (\ref{rayc5}) only (i.e., without explicit use of the equation of motion of the scalar field) imply immediately
+We end this Section with some comments about our method of proof for all the Bianchi universes except IX in a vacuum compared to that in~\cite{ma88}.
+In that case, $^{\left( 3\right) }R\leq0$ and $\rho=p=0,$ while during inflation $V$ remains less than $V_{\infty}.$ Hence, Wald's method applies without using the scalar field equation, and from Equations~(\ref{ooco5}) and (\ref{rayc5}) we find

-where $\mu=\sqrt{V_{\infty}/3}.$ In our treatment we also show that the effective period of inflation is sufficient for the complete isotropization of the universe.
-This is again achieved using the equation of motion of the scalar field.